-I am a researcher in educational robotics, embodied artificial intelligence, interaction design and video games at Disney Research Zürich.
+I am a researcher in educational robotics, augmented reality, interaction design, and agent programming from demonstration at Disney Research Zürich.

 I admire the complexity of the universe and enjoy the knowledge that we have acquired and structured as a species.
 I am fascinated by how plants, animals and humans, both individually and at the group level, adapt to and shape their environment.
 Decades of research in biology, artificial intelligence and robotics have uncovered some of the mechanisms underlying these capabilities in specific contexts.
 Yet, as demonstrated by the very limited flexibility of existing robots and video game agents, how to extend these to new situations is an open research question.
 Therefore, my long-term research goal is to find task-independent mechanisms of autonomy and adaptation.